Kegalle: Asupini Ella

 Asupini Ella (waterfall) also called 'Asupini Falls' is a 30 m waterfall that can be seen from the historic town of Aranayake.
 According to ancient tales, it was named after the story about a King who had many queens.
 On his return from war, he assured them that he would give them a sign from the hills about the fate of the war.
 He said, “If his soldiers waved a white flag over the hills, it would mean he was defeated and killed in action.
 But, if he waved his own flag bearing his crest, that he was victorious".
 The King decided to play a joke on his wives, who were waiting with their horses near the waterfall to see the visual message, by waving a white flag.
 His wives were so upset that they all committed suicide by jumping over the falls which inspired the name Ahupini, which is derived from 'Aswaya' (Horse) and 'Pini' or 'Panina' (Jump) which combined means "the horses jumped over the falls".

 Buddhist Temples

-Wewaladeniya Viharaya, also known as Kegalla Siri Mahindodaya Piriwen Viharaya is one of oldest temples in Kegalle.
+Wewaladeniya Viharaya, also known as Kegalla Siri Mahindodaya Piriwen Viharaya, is one of the oldest temples in Kegalle.
 It is located at the centre of the town.